 When direct access to the object fields/getters/setters violates its encapsulation.

-The Memento makes the object itself responsible for creating a copy or an excerpt of its state.
-Since it has full access to its own state, the encapsulation stays undisrupted.
+The Memento makes the object itself responsible for creating a snapshot of its state.
+No other object is able to read the snapshot, making the object's state safe and secure.

 How to Implement

 Determine what class will play a role of the originator.
-It's important to know whether the program uses one central object of this type or multiple.
+It is important to know whether the program uses one central object of this type or multiple.

 Create the memento class.
 One by one, declare fields that mirror fields inside the originator class.